Count min sketch

 Read

-e-approximate heavy hitters In a stream where the total number of frequencies is $n$ (for example if frequencies are all 1, then $N$ corresponds to the number of elements encountered thus far in the stream) output all the items that occur at least $n/k$ times, when $k=2$ this problem is known as the majority element.
+e-approximate heavy hitters: In a stream where the total number of frequencies is $n$ (for example, if all frequencies are 1, then $N$ corresponds to the number of elements encountered so far in the stream), output all the items that occur at least $n/k$ times.
+When $k=2$, this problem is known as the majority element.

 Based on https://instagram-engineering.com/trending-on-instagram-b749450e6d93